EdtechImpact/impact-analytics/README.md

 `event` is a xAPI verb (see below).
 Required.

-`userId` is your anonymous, unique user identifier used to track users across sessions.
+`user.id` is your anonymous, unique user identifier used to track users across sessions.
 Required.

 ### Standard xAPI Verbs